Yunfu Guangdong, China Travel Guide

 Drink bottled water, don't drink tap water ice, eat hot, cooked food.
 Wash hands frequently.
 Pack anti-diarrhea medication.

-During hot, humid summers, stay hydrated with bottled water, wear light clothing, and seek shade.
+When it's hot, humid summers, drink plenty of fluids with bottled water, wear light clothing, and seek shade.

 Comprehensive travel insurance with medical evacuation coverage is highly suggested.